Academic Programs Catalog

 Enrollment

-Enrollment is the selection of courses for a fall, spring, or summer schedule.
+Enrollment is the selection of courses for a fall, spring, or summer term.

 Classification of Students

-For purposes of enrollment and determining eligibility for certain student activities, a division of students by class is made by the Office of the Registrar at the end of each semester on the basis of the number of credits earned and according to the following schedule:
+For purposes of enrollment and determining eligibility for certain student activities, a division of students by class is made by the Office of the Registrar at the end of each semester based on the number of credits earned and according to the following schedule:

 Credits Earned Classification